 This year, resolve to reduce single-use plastics

-By: Susanne Harm and Bailey Grimmett
+By: Valerie Vines and Bailey Grimmett

 It’s been more than a year since the City of Austin joined the New Plastics Economy Global Commitment.
 Austinites and businesses have worked together to decrease the amount of plastic and other single-use items used each day.
 To that we say, “Kudos!”